Franchise fee: Payment Methods for the Franchise

 Fees involved in acquiring and maintaining a franchise include:

-Lump sump payment
+Lump sum payment

 When buying a franchise a lump sum payment may be required, encompassing payment for the right to use a product, brand, and business model.

 Royalties

 Royalties are periodic payments, often paid monthly, for the continuing permission to use the franchisee's brand and products.
 The royalty is usually 5-10% of the turnover.